The SIP Forum Presents:

 - For more information: http://ecg.co/ or firstname.lastname@example.org

-The SIP Forum will be providing a wealth of valuable sponsorship benefits and promotional opportunities to companies interested in becoming a SIPNOC corporate sponsor.
-Sponsors of SIPNOC 2016 will receive the most exposure to the SIPNOC community – before, during, and after the conference.
+The SIP Forum will be providing a wealth of valuable sponsorship benefits and promotional opportunities to companies that become a SIPNOC 2017 corporate sponsor.
+Sponsors of SIPNOC 2017 will receive the most exposure to the SIPNOC community – before, during, and after the conference.

 SIPNOC is an educational conference for technologists and engineers within the operator community to share ideas, experiences (both good and bad) and best practices in a private setting.
 As a result, the SIP Forum has decided not to issue credentials for media and analysts to attend the conference, and as a result SIPNOC conference sessions will be closed to media and analysts.